-Types of a black diamond?
-There are diamonds in more than 300 colors: yellow, green, orange blue, red, brown, pink, white and of course black color that can be found in nature.
+Types of black diamonds?
+There are diamonds in more than 300 colors: yellow, green, orange blue, red, brown, pink, white, and of course black color which can be found in nature.

-Difference Between Natural Black Diamonds and All Other Diamonds
+Difference Between Natural Black Diamonds and Colorless Diamonds

-Like all fancy colored diamonds, natural black diamonds will have the same structure and chemical characteristics as a white or any other diamond.
-Diamonds are composed of Crystalline Carbon and one of the toughest natural substances known to humanity – Graphite.
+Black Diamonds vs (White) Colorless Diamonds: both play an important role in the jewelry industry as both diamonds are making a trend in today's era.
+Like all fancy colored diamonds, natural black diamonds will have the same structure and chemical characteristics as white or any other diamond.
+Diamonds are composed of Crystalline Carbon and one of the toughest natural substances known to humanity - Graphite.

 That means that a diamond can not be scratched or cut except with a harder diamond.
 The impurities and inclusions in the black diamond's structure, however, make it more prone to fracture when cutting than its white counterparts do, although once cut, black diamonds have the tendency to get tougher.

 The color of the natural black diamond is majorly derived from innumerable microscopic particles of hematite, carbon graphite, and magnetite trapped in the gemstone structure's crystal lattice during its formation.